bashhack/sesh/docs/ARCHITECTURE.md

 - **Performance** via efficient design patterns

 This design supports scaling from two to twenty providers, accommodates new authentication methods without breaking existing functionality, and maintains security properties as complexity increases.

-This architecture facilitates correct implementation patterns through its design.